oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-3-database-infrastructure.md

 ### Plan but don’t apply

-Create the stack but don’t check “Run Apply” because you should first plan your deployment.
-This step is very important as it validates if the stack code contains any syntax error and which OCI resources are going to be added, updated or destroyed.
-OCI resources contain updateable and non-updateable parameter therefore it is recommended to make the planning task a routine as updating a non-updateable value may result in a destruction of the resource:
+Create the stack but don’t check "Run Apply" because you should plan your deployment first.
+This step is very important as it validates to see if the stack code contains any syntax errors, and exadtly which OCI resources are going to be added, updated, or destroyed.
+OCI resources contain updateable and non-updateable parameters, therefore it is recommended to make the planning task a routine as updating a non-updateable value may result in destruction of the resource:

 ```
 Plan: 9 to add, 0 to change, 0 to destroy.
 ```

 After verifying the expected results, the stack can be applied.
-For a “Small” configuration and “Fast Provisioning” it can take between 20 to 25 minutes until the database is available.
+For a "Small" configuration and "Fast Provisioning" it can take between 20 to 25 minutes until the database is available.

 ### Verify DB Node and Database access

-Once Database System, Container Database and Pluggable Database are available you can verify connectivity.
-Our target resource is in a private subnet; therefore, the Apps Compartments Bastion Service need to be used respectively the Bastion Sessions which were created as part of the DBCS stack.
+Once Database System, Container Database, and Pluggable Database are available you can verify connectivity.
+Our target resource is in a private subnet; therefore, the Apps Compartments Bastion Service needs to be used as the Bastion Sessions were created as part of the DBCS stack.

 | Protocol | Session type | IP Address | Port | Maximum session time-to-live (min) ||
 |---|---|---|---|---|---|